stanleymw/lovey/README.md

 This is the readme for lovey, try to keep it up to date with any information future-you will wish past-you remembered to write down

-### Built using: JMonkeyEngine, Lemur GUI library for JME, Objenesis
+### Built using: JMonkeyEngine, Lemur GUI library for JME, Objenesis.
+Utilizes the Croissant One font (https://fonts.google.com/specimen/Croissant+One)

 # LORE!!!!